anudeepburra24-maker/OIBSIP/anudeepburra_task3/README.md

 # Data Cleaning using Airbnb NYC 2019 Dataset

-## Oasis Infobyte Data Analytics Internship - Task 3
+## Oasis Infobyte Data Analytics Internship – Level 1 Task 3

 ### Project Overview

-This project focuses on cleaning and preprocessing the Airbnb NYC 2019 dataset to improve data quality and prepare it for analysis.
-Data cleaning is a crucial step in the data analytics workflow, as it ensures that datasets are accurate, consistent, and reliable for making informed decisions.
+This project demonstrates the process of cleaning and preprocessing the Airbnb NYC 2019 dataset to improve data quality and prepare it for analysis.
+Data cleaning is a critical step in the data analytics pipeline, ensuring that datasets are accurate, consistent, complete, and suitable for meaningful analysis and machine learning applications.

 ---

 ## Objectives

-* Load and inspect the dataset.
+* Load and inspect the Airbnb NYC 2019 dataset.
 * Identify and handle missing values.
 * Detect and remove duplicate records.
-* Standardize column names.
+* Standardize column names and data formats.
-* Perform descriptive statistics.
+* Perform descriptive statistical analysis.
-* Detect outliers using visualization.
+* Detect potential outliers using visualization techniques.
-* Save the cleaned dataset for future analysis.
+* Export the cleaned dataset for future analysis.

 ---